pyrossh/gdx-studio/README.md

-#Deprecated
+# Deprecated
-Please use https://github.com/UnderwaterApps/overlap2d instead.
 This project could have done pretty well but I didn't get enough time for complete it.
 Plus since I joined the startup culture I don't get much time to work on open source projects anymore.
 But the **Idea** was really good and you know you could create games in java and json just like that.
 I thought of crowdfunding this at kickstarter as it seemed pretty good when it was working on my system but then I found out kickstarter is for US citizens only so that was a bummer.
 Then the I joined Playlyfe.
 And from then on it was something on the lines like this,

 >